vitaly-t/pg-promise/README.md

 ```

 # Testing
-* install all the project dependencies:
+* install all of the project's dependencies:
 ```
 $ npm install
 ```